merfemor/anki-cards-generator/README.md

 #### Ollama

 Ollama with `llama3.1:8b` model should be installed.
-Then, when running server.py, specify additional argument `--ai-provider=ollama`.
+Then, when running server.py, specify additional argument `--llm-provider=ollama`.

 ### Python virtual environment